Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Porous medium equation driven by rough signals

 with

-Let $\b^{(\d)} := \left( \Phi^{\d} \right)^{-1}$.
-For the approximating solutions $Y^{(\d)}$ we define $Z^{(\d)} := \Phi^{\d}(Y^{(\d)})$.
-Then $Z^{(\d)}$ satisfies
+Let $\b^{(\delta)}:= ( \Phi^{\delta} )^{-1}$.
+For the approximating solutions $Y^{(\delta)}$ we define $Z^{(\delta)}:= \Phi^{\delta }(Y^{(\delta)})$.
+Then $Z^{(\delta)}$ satisfies

-The continuity of solutions to equations of such type has been shown in \cite{DB83} under the assumption of an a-priori $L^\infty([0,T]\times\mcO)$-bound and a growth bound for $b$ (among other assumptions).
-The growth bound on $b$ used in \cite{DB83} is not satisfied by \eqref{eqn:DB-1}.
-However, using the a-priori $L^\infty$ bound on $Y^{(\d)}$ we can cut-off $b$ in the $z$ variable without changing the solution property of $Y^{(\d)}$, thus guaranteeing that the growth condition is satisfied.
-We modify $\Phi^{(\d)}$ on $\R \setminus [-M,M]$ to obtain $\dot\Phi^{(\d,M)} \le C_2$ uniformly in $\d$ (while preserving the properties (i)-(iii) in \eqref{eqn:approx_prop}) and we modify $b$ by
+The continuity of solutions to equations of this type has been shown in \cite{DB83} under the assumption of an a priori $L^\infty ([0,T]\times \mcO)$-bound and a growth bound for~$b$ (among other assumptions).
+The growth bound on $b$ used in \cite{DB83} is not satisfied by \eqref {eqnDB-1}.
+However, using the a priori $L^\infty$ bound on $Y^{(\delta)}$, we can cut-off $b$ in the $z$ variable without changing the solution property of $Y^{(\delta)}$, thus guaranteeing that the growth condition is satisfied.
+We modify $\Phi^{(\delta)}$ on $\R\setminus[-M,M]$ to obtain $\dot\Phi^{(\delta,M)} \le C_2$ uniformly in $\delta$ [while preserving properties (i)--(iii) in \eqref{eqnapproxprop}], and we modify $b$ by

-Let $\b^{(\d,M)} := \left( \Phi^{(\d,M)} \right)^{-1}$.
-Using the $L^\infty$ bound we realize that $Z^{(\d)}$ is a solution of
+Let $\b^{(\delta,M)}:= ( \Phi^{(\delta,M)} )^{-1}$.
+Using the $L^\infty$ bound we realize that $Z^{(\delta)}$ is a solution of